Critical carceral studies, gender and sexuality, law and society, and feminist and postcolonial theory

 African Gender and Sexuality Politics

 My second research agenda advances gender and sexuality studies in African politics by generating new data and analyses to explain identity-based repression and resistance.
 One project seeks to explain the increasing enshrinement of women’s rights in African constitutions.
-In an article revised and resubmitted for African Affairs with Professor Aili Tripp, “Women’s Rights and Critical Junctures in Constitutional Reform in Africa (1951-2019),” we analyze an original dataset of women’s rights provisions in 129 African constitutions to explain patterns of reform across seventy years.
+In a forthcoming article in African Affairs, “Women’s Rights and Critical Junctures in Constitutional Reform in Africa (1951-2019),” Dr. Aili Tripp and I analyze an original dataset of women’s rights provisions in 129 African constitutions to explain patterns of reform across seventy years.
 Sometimes interconnected and other times in tension with women’s rights movements, I also contribute to research on African LGBTQ+ movements and experiences.
-I am piloting a data collection project on anti-LGBTQ+ political violence in ten African countries for the Armed Location and Event Data Project.
-I am also collaborating with Professor Tripp to interview leading LGBTQ+ rights activists and lawyers across the continent, as part of a broader project on the advancement of rights in authoritarian countries.
+I piloted a data collection project on anti-LGBTQ+ political violence and I am collaborating with Dr. Tripp to interview leading LGBTQ+ rights activists and lawyers across the continent, as part of a broader project on the advancement of rights in authoritarian countries.
 We will share our findings in an article on what makes LGBTQ+ activism possible in repressive contexts.

 My third research agenda seeks to cultivate and share critical theories and research practices.
 Developing these methodologies requires understanding my own positionality amid systems of power.
 I am committed to advancing research, pedagogical, and fieldwork methods that practice accountability for historic and contemporary impact and that critique underlying paradigms that prop up systems of privilege and oppression.
 I have a working paper that challenges readers to interrogate the inaccuracies and consequences of the narrative that Africa is a ubiquitously homophobic continent.
 The article exemplifies the guidance I offer students for building self-awareness, navigating complex dynamics in unfamiliar environments, and engaging in cross-cultural learning and community-building.
 I am writing an adjacent paper geared toward white scholars who do fieldwork in African contexts, especially those who study marginalized groups.